The International Law in the XXI Century Award

-The winner receives the International Law in the 21st Century Award, a diploma, and a prize of 500,000 ₽.
+The winner of the Competition is granted International Law in the XXI Century Award, an Award diploma, and a monetary prize in the amount of 500,000 roubles (before income tax).

 A group of Russian experts in public international law, including Vladlen Vereschetin, Roman Kolodkin, Sergey Punzhin, Leonid Skotnikov, Bakhtiyar Tuzmukhamedov, and Aleksandr Khodakov came up with the idea of establishing the Award.

 The Competition is held annually.
-It seeks to promote and foster in-depth research in public international law and support original research within the field.
+Its objectives include promoting and fostering in-depth research in public international law and supporting original research within the field.
+Results of 10 years

-The Competition is conducted in accordance with the Regulations of the Competition , and the Submission Rules , as well as the established practice.
+The Competition is held in accordance with the Regulation on the Competition and the Rules for the Submission of Competition Materials .

-The winner is selected by the Council of the Award consisting of famous international law experts.
+The winner of the Competition is selected by the Award Council, consisting of prominent experts in the field of international law.

 Associate at Clifford Chance (international arbitration and litigation).
 Holds an LLB from Lomonosov Moscow State University (2015) and an MJur from the University of Oxford (2016), where he was a Hill scholar and awarded the Volterra Fietta Prize for International Dispute Settlement.
 In 2018, the London Court of International Arbitration awarded him the Gillis Wetter Memorial Prize for International Arbitration.